Alex-Genovese/floatversion/README.md

 ### Embedding

+This method is suitable only for Bash scripts.

-In single Bash scripts, adding the compact function is a simple copy and paste operation which is ready to go.
+Single scripts can add the compact function in a simple copy and paste operation which is ready to go.

-### Syntax

-Using the standard format `floatversion --options  "quoted-input-source"` will ensure that if the function is not present, the call will auto-route to floatversion as a standalone dependency.

-### Full version

 In larger projects, the required extra space for the full function won't notice and you will have verbose mode ready built in.

-The full version is only named differently to enable easy separation when it is being used inside the standalone script.
+The full version is named differently inside the standalone script to enable easy separation.
 When pasting the full version, it should be renamed to `floatversion`, the same as with the compact one.

-This way any later usage decisions or any code re-use won't impact on anything.
+Using the standard syntax `floatversion --options  "quoted-input-source"` will ensure that if a function is not present, the call will re-route to floatversion as a standalone dependency, also that any later usage changes or any code re-use won't have negative impact.

+### Output Array

+If using the standalone, the script can be optionally set to output a transfer file which is easily mappable by most shells.
+When embedding, the optional array `${fvOutputArr[*]}` is by default present as global.

 ### Testing

-For testing the compact function inside scripts, it is recommended that a $PATH version be installed on the development computer.
+For testing the _compact_ function inside scripts, it is recommended that a $PATH version be installed on the development computer.
 Any script calls can then be temporarily prefixed by the control word `command` which will cause the function to re-route and will allow verbose output to be enabled.

 ### Updates